Area chart widgets

 |Series||Choose a field here that will be used to plot multiple lines in the chart.
 When plotting multiple series on a line chart, use the Max Series setting to specify a maximum number of series.|

 This is the style of line chart to apply.
 The list of options includes Line, Spline, Column, Area, and Area + Spline.
-All of these chart types are plotted using an X and Y axis and this setting lets you switch between different styles to apply the one the best suits your data.
+All of these chart types are plotted using an X and Y axis and this setting lets you switch between different styles to apply the one that best suits your data.

 Area is selected by default when you create this type of widget.